kubernetes-sigs/cluster-api/CONTRIBUTING.md

 There may, at times, need to be exceptions where breaking changes are allowed in release branches.
 These are at the discretion of the project's maintainers, and must be carefully considered before merging.
 An example of an allowed breaking change might be a fix for a behavioral bug that was released in an initial minor version (such as `v0.3.0`).

-## Merge Approval

-Please see the [Kubernetes community document on pull requests](https://git.k8s.io/community/contributors/guide/pull-requests.md) for more information about the merge process.

 ## Google Doc Viewing Permissions